ashhendrata/ashhendrata/README.md

 ### Hi, I'm Ashley Hendrata 👋

 ⭐️ **About Me:**
-- 🎓 I'm a Computer Science Major at Colgate University and love creating experiences for others
+- 🎓 I'm a Computer Science Major at Colgate University and I love creating experiences!
-- 🍗 My favorite tradition is that my best friend and I grab chicken wings every Friday
+- 🍗 My favorite tradition is that my best friend and I grab chicken wings every Friday :)
 - 🧱 Currently learning how to 3D print and use Blender!

 💻 **Tech Stack:**
-- 📚 Languages: Java, Python, JavaScript, TypeScript, SQL, Swift
+- 📚 Languages: Java, Python, JavaScript, TypeScript, SQL, Swift, Kotlin
-- 🛠️ Tools and Frameworks: HTML/CSS, React.js, Next.js, Spring Boot, Git, Xcode
+- 🛠️ Tools and Frameworks: HTML/CSS, React.js, Next.js, Spring Boot, Git, Xcode, Android Studio

 🚀 **Projects:**
-- 🎉 As one of GitHub's All In Open Source fellows, I appreciate interacting with others and exchanging ideas
+- 🎉 As one of GitHub's All In Open Source graduates, I appreciate interacting with others and exchanging ideas on platforms like these.
 - 🎬 My first project was a movie/tv show finder and since then have embarked on more challenges!
 - 🐉 My favorite project is a game called "Dragon's Paradise" and it won "Best Creative Theme" :)
-- 🛒 I'm currently building an e-commerce platform for a friend
+- 🛒 I'm currently building an e-commerce platform for a friend.

 🙌 **Let's Connect:**
 - ✉️ Find me on LinkedIn or send me a message here!